justincfeng/squirrel.jl/docs/src/index.md

 In this case, one typically finds that the errors are larger than the vacuum case by an order of magnitude, though still in the submillimeter range.

 ### Benchmarking

 For benchmarking, it is best to start Julia with four threads enabled.
-This can be done by starting Julia from the terminal with the command:
+This can be done by starting Julia from the command line/terminal with the command (to exit the Julia REPL, run the command `julia> exit()`):

     julia --threads 4